Our Focus Is Action

 Priority:

-The Secure and Fair Enforcement Regulation (SAFER) Banking Act would provide safe harbor for financial institutions and other ancillary businesses that work with cannabis industry clients, thus increasing the industry's access to traditional financial services like loans and deposit accounts.
-SAFER passed through committee in September but has not yet been sent to the floor for a full vote.
+The Secure and Fair Enforcement (SAFE) Banking Act would provide safe harbor for financial institutions and other ancillary businesses that work with cannabis industry clients, thus increasing the industry’s access to traditional financial services like loans and deposit accounts.
+SAFE passed through committee in September but has not yet been sent to the floor for a full vote.

 Priority: